 SUPPORT OPPOSED NO POSITION

 Adjacent neighbor(s) - 1 -

 Other neighbors on the

 block or directly across - 2 -

 the street

-Neighborhood groups 1 1 -
+Neighborhood groups - 1 -

 The Department received a few of emails and phone calls from concerned neighbors both immediately adjacent to the property and across from the proposed structure at the rear.
 The Department also received a call from the Castro-Eureka Valley Neighborhood Association who expressed opposition to the proposal.
-Neighbors at 231 States / 20 Ord Court expressed concerns about loss of privacy and views, as well as the loss of mature trees at the rear of the adjacent property at 24 Ord Court where the new construction of a single-family home is also proposed.
+Neighbors at 231 States / 20 Ord Court expressed concerns about loss of privacy and views, as well as the loss of mature trees at the rear of the subject property.
 Others mentioned concerns about the loss of midblock open space with the proposed construction of new unit at the rear of the lot, and remarked that the proposed scale and design of both the alteration of the existing structure and new construction were inconsistent with the existing neighborhood character.
 The Castro-Eureka Valley Neighborhood Association expressed similar concerns about the project.